Navyum/yn/help/FEATURES.md

 > [!NOTE]
 > *<a href="javascript: ctx.showPremium()">Available in premium version</a>*

-Yank Note allows you to embed macros in the page to dynamically replace the document.
+Mark Note allows you to embed macros in the page to dynamically replace the document.

 > [!IMPORTANT]
 > Before using, you need to enable macro replacement in Front Matter and define `enableMacro: true`.

 > [!WARNING]
 > Using macro replacement may lead to inaccurate correspondence between source code and preview line numbers.
-Yank Note has dealt with it as much as possible, but some cases may still cause synchronous scrolling exceptions.
+Mark Note has dealt with it as much as possible, but some cases may still cause synchronous scrolling exceptions.

 ### Definition